ldynia/git-workshop/readme.md

 ## Commit
 If we think about process of developing a program (writing a code) then it's nothing more than adding/removing/updating/renaming a files and directories.

-Saying that Let's contribute first file to our project and create our first commit.
+Saying that let's contribute first file to our project and create our first commit.
 You gonna do this step a million times!

 ```shell